MasonChinkin/MyPhotoJourney/README.md

 * MERN stack: MongoDB, Express.js, React/Redux, Node.js
 * d3.js for mapping the journey
-* AWS with multer.js for uploading and storing user's photos
+* AWS with multer.js for uploading and storing users' photos
 * node-geocoder.js + OpenStreetMap to fetch gps locations based on user input
 * End to end user auth with BCrypt and passport